Joel-HsienChi/PointRobotUi/readme.md

 3. UI_Search_Edit_function class:
    1. `Global variable:`

-   - initial_data:
+      `initial_data:`

-   List to store data that just captured from database.
+      List variable to store data that just captured from database.

-   - edited_data:
+      `edited_data:`

-   List to store edited data that was captured from table.
+      List variable to store edited data that was captured from table.

-   user_info_pages_maximum:
+      `user_info_pages_maximum:`
       Integer that represent the maximum pages that can be displayed in table, to prevent user access the pages that doesn't contains data.

-   current_search_type:
+      `current_search_type:`
       String that represent current searching type, including "all", "id", etc.
       Initially set to "all".

-   check_button_array_search_edit:
+      `check_button_array_search_edit:`
       List to store the index of row that mistake_proofing checkbox is checked.

-2.      show_user(self, pages):
+   2. `show_user(self, pages):`

       This function will capture user's information from database according to the current searching type and the interger "page" parameter, which represent the page number, then insert checkbox and user information into table.

       No return value for this function.

-3.      open_Register_window(self):
+   3. `open_Register_window(self):`

       This functions are used for opening the register windows when user press the "add a user" button.

       No return value for this function.

-4.      show_delete_confirm(self):
+   4. `show_delete_confirm(self):`

       This function will display a popup windows with confirm message, Pressing OK button will call the delete_user() function below, while pressing Cancel will cancel the action.

       No return value for this function.

-5.      delete_user(self):
+   5. `delete_user(self):`

       This function will only be called when user confirm the deletion in delete_confirm window, then will delete users from database (only when the mistake-proofing at its row are checked).

       Besides, if the users that are going to be deleted has assigned plates, this function will automatically deassign those plates.

       No return value for this function.

-IV.
-UI_Register_function class:
+4. UI_Register_function class:

-1.      press_register(self, userid, password, real_name):
+   1. `press_register(self, userid, password, real_name):`

       This function will check if inputs in register window is valid.
 If so, then the user with inputted information will be added into the database.

       userid, password, and real_name are given by parameter, while gender and permission are captured by checking whether the button is checked.

       If the user is added successfully, this function will return a boolean value True, and will return False elsewise.

       P.S.
 All parameters are string.

-V.  UI_Login_History_function class:
+5. UI_Login_History_function class:

-1. Global variable:
+   1. `Global variable:`

    login_history_pages_maximum:
    Integer that represent the maximum pages that can be displayed in table, to prevent user access the pages that doesn't contains data.

    current_search_type:
    String that represent current searching type, including "all", "id", etc.
    Initially set to "all"

 2.      show_login_history(self, pages):